 Garlic contains antioxidants that support your body’s protective mechanisms against oxidative damage.
 Research suggests these antioxidants may significantly reduce oxidative stress and lower your risk of related diseases like Alzheimer’s disease, the most common form of dementia.

 Garlic contains antioxidants that can help protect against cognitive decline related to cell damage and aging.
 This may reduce your risk (or slow the progression) of Alzheimer’s disease and other types of dementia.

 The potential effects of garlic on longevity are basically impossible to prove in humans.

 But given the beneficial effects on important risk factors like blood pressure, it makes sense that garlic could help you live longer.

-Garlic was one of the earliest “performance enhancing” substances.
+Garlic was one of the earliest “performance-enhancing” substances.

 At high doses, the sulfur compounds in garlic have been shown to protect against organ damage from heavy metal toxicity.

+Garlic is very easy to include in your current diet.
 It complements most savory dishes, particularly soups and sauces.
 The strong taste of garlic can also add a punch to otherwise bland recipes.